flassantos/amused/DOCUMENTATION.md

-# EmotiUsing Dataset Documentation
+# AMUSED Dataset Documentation

-The EmotiUsing dataset provides a comprehensive view of user interactions with a digital interface.
+The AMUSED dataset provides a comprehensive view of user interactions with a digital interface.

 <center>
 <img src="dataset.png" width="75%" />